It is a fall of the upper eyelid. It can worsen after being awake longer when the individual’s muscles are tired.

-Such damage could be a sign or symptom of an underlying disease, such as diabetes mellitus, a brain tumor, a pancreatic tumor (apex of the lung) and diseases that can cause muscle weakness or damage to the nerves, such as myasthenia gravis or oculopharyngeal muscular dystrophy .
+Such damage could be a sign or symptom of an underlying disease, such as diabetes mellitus, a brain tumor, a pancreatic tumor (apex of the lung), and conditions that can cause muscle weakness or damage to the nerves myasthenia gravis or oculopharyngeal muscular dystrophy.

 Exposure to toxins in some snake venoms, such as the black mamba, can also cause this effect.

-Ptosis can be caused by the aponeurosis of the levator muscle, nerve abnormalities, trauma, inflammation or lesions of the eyelid or orbit.
-Elevator dysfunctions can occur as a result of autoimmune antibodies that attack and eliminate the neurotransmitter.
+Ptosis can be caused by the aponeurosis of the levator muscle, nerve abnormalities, trauma, inflammation, or lesions of the eyelid or orbit.
+Elevator dysfunctions can occur due to autoimmune antibodies attacking and eliminating the neurotransmitter.

-It can also be due to a myogenic, neurogenic, aponeurotic, mechanical or traumatic cause and, in general, it occurs in isolation, but it can be associated with other conditions, such as immunological, degenerative or hereditary disorders, tumors or infections.
+It can also be due to a myogenic, neurogenic, aponeurotic, mechanical, or traumatic cause, and, in general, it occurs in isolation.
+Still, it can be associated with other conditions, such as immunological, degenerative, hereditary disorders, tumors, or infections.

 Acquired ptosis is commonly caused by aponeurotic ptosis.
-This may occur as a result of senescence, dehiscence, or disinsertion of the levator aponeurosis.
+This may occur due to senescence, dehiscence, or disinsertion of the levator aponeurosis.

 In addition, chronic inflammation or intraocular surgery can lead to the same effect.
-It is considered that wearing contact lenses for long periods of time has a certain impact on the development of this condition.
+It is considered that wearing contact lenses for long periods has a particular impact on the development of this condition.

 Congenital neurogenic ptosis is thought to be caused by Horner’s syndrome.
-In this case, mild ptosis may be associated with ipsilateral ptosis, hypopigmentation of the iris and areola and anhidrosis due to Mueller muscle paresis.
+In this case, a mild ptosis may be associated with ipsilateral ptosis, hypopigmentation of the iris and areola, and anhidrosis due to Mueller muscle paresis.

-The acquired Horner syndrome can appear after a trauma, a neoplastic lesion or even a vascular disease.
+The acquired Horner syndrome can appear after a trauma, a neoplastic lesion, or vascular disease.